geometalab/OSMDeepOD/README.md

 #  OSMDeepOD - OSM and Deep Learning based Object Detection from Aerial Imagery

 This is a project about object detection from aerial imagery using open data from OpenStreetMap (OSM) project as massive training data and areal imagery, wordwide or local.
-This project has been formerly known as "OSM-Crosswalk-Detection".
+This project has been formerly known as "OSM-Crosswalk-Detection"; now ot's called OSMDeepOD, pronounced "OSM Deep 'Oh 'Dee"!

 Keywords: Big Data; Data Science; Data Engineering; Machine Learning; Artificial Intelligence; Neuronal Nets; Imagery; Volunteered Geographic Information; Crowdsourcing; Geographic Information Systems; Infrastructure; Parallel Programming.